 On October 8, 2010, former D.C.
 School Chancellor Michelle Rhee ("Chancellor Rhee") authorized a RIF pursuant to D.C.
 Code § 1-624.02, Title 5 of the District of Columbia Municipal Regulations ("DCMR") Chapter 15, and Mayor's Order 2007-186.
-Chancellor Rhee stated that the RIF was conducted to eliminate specific positions in NPU and was necessitated by budgetary reasons, curtailment of work and reorganization of functions.2
+Chancellor Rhee stated that the RIF was conducted to eliminate specific positions in NPU and was necessitated by budgetary reasons, curtailment of work and reorganization of functions.
+1

 Although the instant RIF was authorized in part pursuant to D.C.
-Code § 1-624.02,3 which encompasses more extensive procedures, for the reasons explained below, I find that D.C.
-Official Code § 1-624.08 ("Abolishment Act" or "the Act") is the more applicable statute to govern this RIF.
+Code § 1-624.02,2 which encompasses more extensive procedures, for the reasons explained below, I find that D.C.